edoster/project-5/README.md

 Inside of your terminal, navigate to your project-5 folder, then run 'docker compose up'.
 Once the container is running you can run the application by searching http://localhost:XXXX on your browser where XXXX is the port number specified in your docker-compose.yml file.

 #### Python
 Inside your code editor, navigate to the folder called "brevets", then run flask_brevets.py.
-You can run the program on a browser by typing in http://localhost:XXXX where XXXX is the port number you have indicated in your credentials file.
+You can run the program on a browser by typing in http://localhost:XXXX.

 ## Usage